CarsonRivera04/CarsonRivera04/README.md

 # About Me:
-- Computer Science @ Florida State University
+- Computer science student at Florida State University
-- Technology QA Intern @ Merck
+- Technology QA Intern at Merck

 ## Socials: